sierhahp/email-subscribe/FRONTEND_SETUP.md

 ### Step 1: Deploy the Backend

-Deploy your email subscription service to Cloud Run:
+Deploy your email subscription service to Cloud Run and expose it via an HTTPS Load Balancer (Serverless NEG).
+For direct backend calls, you can also use Render.

 ```bash
 ./deploy.sh your-project-id job8 us-central1 your-bucket https://your-site.com